michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0011.md

 - n: North American perennial having a slender bulb and whitish flowers
 - v: creep up -- used especially of plants
 ### Family
-ramp: rampage, rampant, ramped, ramping, ramps+;rampage: rampaged, rampageous, rampages, rampaging;rampageous: rampageousest, rampageously;rampant: rampantly
+- ramp: rampage, rampant, ramped, ramping, ramps+
+- rampage: rampaged, rampageous, rampages, rampaging
+- rampageous: rampageousest, rampageously
+- rampant: rampantly
 ### Examples
 - The infection sets off a cascade of events that ramps up inflammatory and immune response, Powers says.
 - The search for a new coach to replace the fired Jeff Fisher will ramp up this week.